Today, there are a lot of popular brands providing diverse types of cymbals.

 The price of this cymbal is around $2,200

-If you are wondering why we have represented only a cymbal without a set, because it is actually almost impossible to find a Spizzichino Set.
+If you wonder why we have represented only a cymbal without a set, it is almost impossible to find a Spizzichino Set.

-Unfortunately, they are like an endangered species and protected at the same time.
+Unfortunately, they are like an endangered species and protected simultaneously.

 Very rare and very hard to find.

-This refers to only a cymbal, so being able to find a set is not really a thing.
-Plus it would probably cost a fortune and will end up in a drumming museum.
+This refers to only a cymbal, so finding a set is not really a thing.
+Plus, it would probably cost a fortune and end up in a drumming museum.

-Let’s give a look to another amazing Spizzichino Cymbal.
+Let’s give a look at another amazing Spizzichino Cymbal.

 Spizzichino 22" Tony Williams Tribute Cymbal